mlswg/mls-protocol/draft-barnes-mls-protocol.md

 } GroupAdd;
 ~~~~~

-A group member generates such a message by requesting from the directory
+A group member generates this message using the following steps:

-a UserInitKey for the user to be added.
+* Requesting from the directory a UserInitKey for the user to be added
+* Generate a leaf secret

 The new participant processes the message and the private key corresponding
 to the UserInitKey to initialize his state as follows: